ankraft/ACME-oneM2M-CSE-mkdocs/docs/howtos/Docker.md

 The ACME CSE can be run in headless mode, which means that the console output is not displayed in the terminal.
 This is useful when running the CSE in a Docker container, where the console output is not needed.

 To run the CSE in headless mode, use the command line argument `--headless` or set the configuration setting *[console].headless* to `true` in the *acme.ini* configuration file.

+!!!
+Note
+	Headless mode is the default setting for the provided Docker image.

+### Restarting the CSE

+In the provided Docker image, the CSE is run within a loop that restarts it if the CSE is shutdown with the intention to be [restarted](../setup/Operation-management.md#restart-the-cse).
+This means that the CSE can be restarted without restarting the Docker container.
+If the CSE shuts down normally, the Docker container will exit.